How to Get Known

 Tasmanian Government purchasing is conducted by encouraging fair and open competition between suppliers, with the objective of achieving best value for money.

-• make personal contact with the relevant buyers in those agencies;
+• make personal contact with the relevant buyers at those agencies.

-Never assume that, as a local business, buyers know who you are and what you sell - provide information to relevant buyers on your goods, services or products.
+Never assume that, as a local business, buyers know who you are and what you sell - be sure to reach out to relevant buyers so that they are aware of what you can provide.
 Make sure the information you provide is concise and relevant.
 Useful information for the buyer includes your company profile, testimonials and contact details.

 • build a reputation for quality, service and innovation